 The dual degree will accommodate 100 students per year, who will spend time at both universities during the course of their four years of study.
 Courses will be taught in English, and will involve ANU academics delivering some courses in Japan.

-There are two types of student groups, including the group starting from Ritsumeikan campus (90 students) and the other group starting from ANU (10 students) Students from RU will spend their third year at ANU, while ANU students will study at RU’s Osaka Ibaraki campus in their second and third years.
+There are two types of student groups - a group starting from Ritsumeikan campus (90 students), and another group starting from ANU (10 students).
+Students from RU will spend their third year at ANU, while ANU students will study at RU’s Osaka Ibaraki campus in their second and third years.

-Two degrees will be conferred on students who have successfully completed undergraduate studies; a Bachelor of Global Liberal Arts from RU and with a Bachelor of Asia Pacific Affairs from ANU.
+Two degrees will be conferred on students who have successfully completed undergraduate studies: a Bachelor of Global Liberal Arts from RU, and a Bachelor of Asia Pacific Affairs from ANU.
 The program is expected to start in 2019.

 ●College of Global Liberal Arts (GLA)